The Complete Guide To The Fish River Canyon

 Dehydration and heat exhaustion can end your hike just as quickly as a sudden fall from a height.
 Your body is able to compensate for a lack of liquids and electrolytes for a time, until it decides it cannot anymore.
 Whilst severe blistering does not usually stop a hiker in his or her tracks, it can suck all the joy out of your hike if it happens to you.

 It is important that, as a group, you remind each other to drink plenty of water regularly throughout the day.
 It is not advisable to wait until you feel thirsty before having a drink of water.
 Once you have completed each day’s hiking, you need to put back the electrolytes you have lost during the course of the day.
 It is recommended that use something like Rehidrat Sport to restore your electrolyte levels before setting out the next day.
+USN also have some very good products that you can look at getting.
 Replacing salt lost during the day’s exercise will also help to revive the body.
-We use the small salt sachets that you get with your take away meals.
+We used to use the small salt sachets that you get with your take away meals, but now we are taking salt tablets made by SALTABS.
+They are usually available in most pharmacies and are sold in containers of 30 tablets.

 It is not enough just to drink lots of water.
 The conditions in the Canyon can be extreme as far as the temperature is concerned.
 Your body is an amazing machine that is able to regulate its temperature depending on both internal and external factors.
 However incredible the body may be, it too can be overwhelmed by the elements and lose its ability to regulate its own temperature.
 Along with drinking lots of water, keep your head and body cool by taking breaks in available shade, pour water over your head and have a swim to bring down your core temperature, especially if you are struggling with the heat.
 Be aware of the signs of heat exhaustion and heat stroke and treat them aggressively when they are present.